RENDING THE VEIL

 *Jesus finishes with love, “so that the love with which you have loved me may be in them, and I myself shall be united with them.”
 This statement is signatory, pronouncing love as the final culmination of all spoken beforehand.
 Implies the final growth of the fruit to be harvested, the great awakening, or the greatest of awakenings, love preeminent within the affairs of men.

 “The world has not known you,” speaks to what has not yet been revealed in context of truth.
-Opposed is Judaic observance by sacrifice (outward manifestation), with inference to wickedness (denial), not the inspection of the inner man nor awareness of the kingdom within. “…that they may see my glory, that you have given me because you loved me,” this statement gives over self to God, as in “you have given me,” and associates love as bequeathed, a part of, or in part but whole, ‘part and parcel’. “…before the creation of the world,” a plan in place, implying forethought (all knowing).
+Opposed is Judaic observance by sacrifice (outward manifestation), with inference to wickedness (denial), not the inspection of the inner man nor awareness of the kingdom within. “…that they may see my glory, that you have given me because you loved me,” this statement gives over self to God, as in “you have given me,” and associates love as bequeathed, whole, ‘part and parcel’. “…before the creation of the world,” exhibits a plan in place, implying forethought (all knowing).
 This mystic voice would respond to the deeper Hasidic tradition, which pronounces the messianic figure that would bring the message of righteousness (love and harmony) to all people.
 This scripture sets Jesus in place and circumstance, and describes Jesus’ spiritual relationship with the Father and with the people, grounded in love.

 The story of Lazarus is put into spiritual perspective by the blunt but mystic statement Jesus makes in John 11.4.
 Jesus infers the sickness is not what it appears to be.
 As is written in v.
 4, Jesus seems to comprehend a different principle at work: “that the Son of God might be glorified.”
 He says that the sickness is for the glory of God, seemingly an incongruous statement at best, then adds the reference to himself.
 He is presented with an earthly problem.
 Jesus sees in the physical but perceives in the spiritual.